eenti/CSM---Obol-DVT-Integration/README.md

-# CSM - Obol DVT Integration
+# Lido CSM - Obol DVT Integration
 A walkthrough guide on how to integrate obol DVT into Lido's community staking module

 Here's a version of the integration guide formatted for easy copying and pasting into a GitHub repository: